She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Then she left with him.

-The bell above the door rang once more and settled.
+The bell rang once more.

-For a few seconds, no one in the café moved.
+For a few seconds, no one moved.

 A few people laughed.